|

 Apple Trees

-If you have fruit trees in your garden or are planning on adding fruit trees, you should consider building a guild.
-For those who aren’t familiar, a fruit tree guild is a permaculture method of planting a tree in combination with other plants.
+If you have fruit trees in your garden or plan to add fruit trees, you should consider building a guild.
+For those unfamiliar, a fruit tree guild is a permaculture method of planting a tree in combination with other plants.
 The tree and plants will collectively grow together to create a mini-ecosystem around the tree.

 For apple trees, leeks are one of the best plants to add to a guild.
 Plant the leeks around the tree’s base to help prevent apple scab and other fungi that can impact apple trees.
 Leeks will also help prevent and repel pests.